lizamezioug/Site-salon-de-coiffure/README.md

-# 💇‍♀️ Salon de Coiffure – Full Stack Web Application
+# 💇‍♀️ Salon de Coiffure – Full Stack Web Site

-A complete **full-stack web site** designed for a beauty & hair salon, built using modern web fundamentals.
+A complete **full-stack web site** designed for a beauty & hair salon, built using web fundamentals technologies .
 The system includes a **client interface** and a full **admin dashboard** for managing services, reservations, clients, and salon staff.